Frequently Asked Questions

 FAQs and Answers

 Feel free to give us a call at (855) 776-9436, and we’ll be happy to address your questions and explain our programs in more depth.
 NOTE: Please do not call your physician’s office with billing questions.
 Your physician will not be your best resource for questions about your insurance claim or bill involving NxGen MDx.

 What is an Explanation of Benefits?

 Once you select NxGen MDx’s tests with your doctor, you may receive an Explanation of Benefits (EOB) from your insurance carrier.
 This document will outline the status of the NxGen claim against your policy and describes your estimated costs (if any) payable to your insurance carrier.
 NOTE: The EOB is NOT an invoice, and the estimated cost can change during the course of our appeal for payment with your provider.
-If you have questions regarding your EOB, or wish to be enrolled in our Peace of Mind Program, please give us a call at (855) 776-9436 or email us at billing@NxGenMDx.com.
+If you have questions regarding your EOB, please give us a call at (855) 776-9436 or email us at billing@NxGenMDx.com.